alibashir7/Network-Activities/README.md

 <br /><img src="https://imgur.com/EIsCZhk.png" height="80%" width="80%" alt=/>
 <br />
 <br />
-Anytime we type in commands in the terminal of VM2 you will see it generate traffic in wireshark.
-To get out of the ssh we just type in exit and it returns us to our VM1 command prompt.
+Anytime we type in a command in the terminal of VM2 you will see it generate traffic in wireshark.
+To get out of the ssh we just type in exit and it returns us to our VM1 terminal.
 <br /><img src="https://imgur.com/9nfJ3aN.png" height="80%" width="80%" alt=/>
 <br />
 <br />
 <br /><img src="https://imgur.com/YYDWpWv.png" height="80%" width="80%" alt=/>
 <br />
 <br />
+Now we wil filter traffic for dhcp.
+DHCP() is used to automatically assign an IP address to a host.
 <br /><img src=".png" height="80%" width="80%" alt=/>
 <br />
 <br />